megakemp/megakemp.github.io/_posts/2014-06-25-leveraging-the-cloud-for-fun-and-games.md

 ### Step 5: Gold plating

-The final touch was customizing the server's [Message of the Day or MOTD](http://css.gamebanana.com/tuts/5484#Motd) for the occasion.
-That's the screen players are greeted with when they join the server.
+The final touch was to provide an appropriate [Message of the Day (or MOTD)](http://css.gamebanana.com/tuts/5484#Motd) for the occasion.
+That would be the screen that greets the players as they join the game, setting the right tone.

 Once again, the whole thing was done by simply editing a text file.
 In this case, the file contained some HTML markup and a few stylesheets and was located in */home/steam/csgo/motd.txt*.